 - In NetCat, you can identify CMS with the help of catalog/netcat, which contains images.

 One more way to identify website drivers is to check robots.txt file.
 In this file, developers hide pages from indexation.
 It can help reveal all secrets.
 Commands of each CMS are specific, and you can easily identify them with checker tools.
+Also, website crawler can detect which cms website uses.
 To reach this goal, you need to find instructions related to CMS with these commands.

 You may try to use these links: